 The Water Program is seeking a graduate student to help us advance our work on analyzing and addressing water risks related to the food and beverage sector, water utility sectors and investment community.
 While providing some administrative support, this research assistant will primarily work in the following areas using skills ranging from research, quantitative analysis and writing (short memos, case studies, etc.):

-- Analyzing corporate water use and disclosure in the Food and Beverage sector to help support projects and research associated with the rollout of Feeding Ourselves Thirsty 2.0
+- Analyzing corporate water use and disclosure in the Food and Beverage sector to help support projects and research associated with the rollout of our benchmarking report Feeding Ourselves Thirsty 2.0

 - Conducting research on water utility decision-making frameworks across various regions in the U.S. Key topics including: